Professors: Aicher; Associate Professors: Erickson, Suscavage, Uzzi; Professors Emeritae: Crochet, Hinckley

 A foreign language is also a valuable and marketable skill in many professions, especially international relations and trade, government service, journalism, travel, social services, the arts, and teaching.

-The Department offers a major in French (with two different tracks) and broader, interdepartmental majors in Foreign Languages, Classics, and Hispanic Studies,.
+The Department offers a major in French (with two different tracks) and broader, interdepartmental majors in Classics (two tracks).
 Also Classics, French, and Spanish minors are available which augment other majors in the College of Arts, Humanities, and Social Sciences.

 The Department also offers a number of courses in English translation requiring no knowledge of a foreign language and open to any student interested in foreign or classical literature, civilization, and film.
 Independent study courses, numbered 470, are available to qualified students with the permission of the instructor and the Department chair.